11 Best canon lens for portraits and wedding photography: (2023 Guide & Reviews)

 Crisp, dreamy weddings are sure to follow the fantastic wide angle of view that captures more than just the bride and groom!

-This lens is the perfect budget-friendly lens for weddings, portrait photography, and nighttime photography.
+This is the perfect budget-friendly lens for weddings, portraits, and nighttime photography.

 It provides the blurring effect achieved by shooting with a fast shutter speed without breaking your bank account.

-With a 40-degree angle of view, this affordable lens comes with a stepping motor that delivers near-silent, continuous moves, great for movies and smooth AF even while photographing in dimly lit settings.
+With a 40-degree angle of view, this affordable lens has a stepping motor that delivers near-silent, continuous moves, great for movies and smooth AF even while photographing in dimly lit settings.

 Available on APS C-sized cameras (50mm) and full-frame cameras (80mm), this lens will serve your needs while still sitting within your budget.